 - Have a food bank representative available to sign off on the physical count.
 (Should there be discrepancies, the food bank representative will sign the report and make the necessary notations regarding these discrepancies.)

-If Food Distribution staff is unable to conduct the physical inventory due to the points above, the appointment will be terminated and the warehouse will be held liable for the travel expenses of OGS staff.
+If Food Distribution staff is unable to conduct the physical inventory due to the points above, the appointment will be terminated and the food bank will be held liable for the travel expenses of OGS staff.

 All food banks in New York will need to read, understand and apply all USDA policies as outlined in FNS-113-1.